TheSkyRS/taobench/README.md

 * **Time to Experiment:** You may need several minutes to compile and start each component of the system.
 The time for experiment itself is 3 minutes.

-* **Publicly available?:** Our github repo and disk image on cloudlab are available, but we didn't publish our sources through other sources, e.g. websites.
+* **Publicly available?:** Our github repo and disk image on cloudlab are available, but we didn't publish our project through other sources, e.g. websites.
 Please contact us if you have problem accessing our code.

 * **Code licenses:** Not specified.